And why not be flagrantly happy,

 really.
 The moon is full and rakish

 their fearless white flowers

 pre-wired for sweetness.

 Who cares the weeds are already

 Inside us, an open invitation to fall in love.

 by Rosemerry Wahtola Trommer

-A spring poem really, but I couldn’t resist.
+A spring poem really, from the poet who writes a new poem every day, but I couldn’t resist.
 It spoke to me in its enthusiasm for life, its zest, its carefreeness.
 Which may not always be where I’m at, but on heavy or tired days, poems can – like music or nature or a good friend – invite us into remembering a different flavour of being, remind us of what’s also possible.
 A bit like that old analogy of remembering the sun shining above the clouds… the rain is still wet or the mist is still thick, but knowing what’s beyond helps in widening the perspective and remembering how everything changes continuously.
 And within, there is always the ‘open invitation to fall in love’ with the world and the possibility of saying ‘yes’!